ishkin/Proton/documentation/markdown/ProtonUserGuide_FI_WAREv4_4_1.md

 Although the support of IBM Proactive Technology Online in the NGSI/XL format was designed as part of the integration with the Context Broker, any other application can use it and communicate with the IBM Proactive Technology Online in this manner.

+Currently IBM Proactive Technology Online do not support JSON format for integration with the Context Broker.
+Therefore integration with the latest Orion Context Broker version , where the NGSI/XML format is deprecated will not be possible until a version of IBM Proactive Technology Online supporting the JSON format is published.

+Additionally,  currently it is not possible to add the Fiware-Service and Fiware-ServicePath information to the header of the HTTP request sent to Context Broker by CEP, therefore it is not possible to work with entities in context broker requiring this information.

 ####<a name="getevents"></a>Getting Events from the Context Broker

 An external application should subscribe the IBM Proactive Technology Online to changes in some entities managed by the Context Broker.
 This subscription should include the REST service URL of the IBM Proactive Technology Online (see the CEP open specification document).
 Whenever the subscription conditions are met, the Context Broker activates a POST REST of notifyContextRequest, in NGSI XML format, to the IBM Proactive Technology Online.
 This REST call is treated as an input event by the IBM Proactive Technology Online.